-Unfortunately, while we are taking as many measures as possible to ensure health and safety, there simply aren’t any zero risk scenarios.
-This will be a challenging year as COVID isn’t going away, but we can significantly reduce transmission rates by wearing a mask, washing our hands, and maintaining physical distance.
+Unfortunately, while we are taking as many measures as possible to ensure health and safety, there simply are not any zero risk scenarios.
+This has been a challenging year as a result of COVID, but we have significantly reduced transmission rates by wearing masks, washing our hands, and maintaining physical distance.

 Ensuring the health and safety for staff, children and families is a priority.
 Therefore, taking additional precautions and following the Centers for Disease Control and Prevention (CDC) and Department of Health (DOH) guidelines and recommendations is necessary.
 As programs remain open or re-open, it is crucial to minimize the risks of spreading coronavirus (COVID-19).
 Programs will encourage parents and staff to be on the alert for signs of illness and ask for children and staff to remain at home when they are sick.
 This information is not meant as a substitute for consultation with your healthcare provider or local health department.

-Follow Public health’s sanitizing and disinfecting recommendations for COVID-19
+Following Public Health’s sanitizing and disinfecting recommendations for COVID-19

 All adults are required to wear a facial covering (mask and/or cloth) before entering the facility

 Staff who are facilitating daily health screenings will be provided with the appropriate PPE